 In subsequent operations we will be picking strings.
 To help make this easier from our Plan 1 view we need to zoom it as before.
-Zoom in on the area shown so that each string is visible in the Plan view.
+Zoom in on the area shown and turn on models CROSS SECTIONS RS1 and DESIGN RS1 so that each string is visible in the Plan view.